glamperi/azure-pipeline-demo-react-app/OpenShift-Deployment.md

 ## Gitops Deployment.
 This section describes how to use Azure Pipelines for CI and OpenShift Gitops (ArgoCD) as CD

+Please refer to this pipeline  `azure-pipelines-with-gitops.yml`

-# Run Agents on OpenShift
+# Custom Pool Agents on OpenShift

 ### Create an PAT (Personal Access Token)